The Finalmouse Air58 is a great mouse, its a pure performance mouse with no bells or RGB whistles.

 The previous generations of Finalmice (can I do that?) have had issues with scroll wheels breaking, but redditors have been able to get them replaced via customer service.
 The Air58 looks to have the same scroll wheel as the the Ultralight series.
 Here’s a video of a Ultralight Phantom broken scroll wheel.

 This is a top tier mouse, it’s a high performer with a great shape and obviously a super light weight.
 The buttons feel great, the mouse feels great to use for long periods of time, there’s very little to fault the product itself outside of maybe the scroll wheel and reliability issues.
+We can’t recommend this mouse in the best gaming mouse list, because most people won’t be able to get it even if we did recommend it.

 The huge caveat for this mouse is the availability and pricing, Finalmouse make very limited runs for their mice and as a result, the Air58 has a very gigantic aftermarket price.
 If you can find it via retail, I’d definitely recommend trying it out and getting it if you like medium/large mice.
+Otherwise, you can try to find it on eBay, they have good buyer protection if the mouse doesn’t arrive as expected and is likely your best bet to snag one quickly.

 If you can’t find the Finalmouse Air58, I’d recommend these mice as alternatives: